 We’re no stranger to By Invite Only’s chic and minimalist (not to mention, affordable) jewellery.
 The brand also works with factories that are members of the Business Social Compliance Initiative (BSCI) a system that supports companies to encourage social compliance and improvements in the work environment.
 They’ve also eliminated plastic from their packaging, which gets a thumbs up from us!

 By Invite Only, #01-K19/20, Vivocity, 1 Habourfront Walk Singapore 098585; Level 1 Atrium #01-43, Wisma Atria, 435 Orchard Road, Singapore 238877 and online.

-If you’re new to MATTER, here’s what you need to know: it champions connected clothing – essentially knowing where something is made, and by whom.
+If you’re new to Matter, here’s what you need to know: it champions connected clothing – essentially knowing where something is made, and by whom.
 All of its items boast story and soul; its heritage-based fabrics are crafted by artisans in India, then finished off in a fair trade factory, where garment construction is the speciality.
 The brand even boasts an organic cotton line of breezy, yet structured pants, as well as ones made from biodegradable fabrics.
-You’ll see quite a few pairs of MATTER pants around Honeycombers HQ – it’s one of our go-to brands, and absolutely worth the investment.

 Founded by Susannah Jaffer, Zerrin is dedicated to building a community of shoppers who #shopmeaningfully.
 The one-stop shop for all things ethical is home to a variety of eco-conscious and socially responsible fairtrade jewellery lines and handmade clothing.
 It’s even got some of Singapore’s best organic beauty brands in stock, including Frank Skincare and Biconi.